-To take advantage of the exclusion from income for IRA contributions to charity on your 2018 tax return, you'll need to arrange a direct transfer by the IRA trustee to an eligible charity by Dec.
-31, 2018.
-Donor-advised funds and supporting organizations aren't eligible recipients.
+To take advantage of the exclusion from income for IRA contributions to charity on your 2019 tax return, you'll need to arrange a direct transfer by the IRA trustee to an eligible charity by Dec.
+31, 2019.

 Making gifts over time